TheLazyEngineer-net/Main-Site-Hugo/content/posts/2025/the-complexity-of-making-a-button/index.md

 The `defaultTheme` constant allows for the default theme to be configured through the Hugo static site generator and isn't particularly important to this discussion.
 It's just the default of "system".
 The `themes` variable is a set of the valid theme strings for this script.
 It's mildly pointless but allows for easy validation later.
 The `mediaIsDark` variable is the result of a media query for whether a the operating system is configured to use a dark theme.
 Finally, the `themeToggles` variable is a collection of the checkbox inputs on the page that have the attribute 'theme-toggle'.
 They are the state for the toggle.
 All of this was fairly straightforward until I got distracted learning more about `const` in Javascript.

-#### JavaScript "Constants"
+### JavaScript "Constants"

 Constants in JavaScript are a bit wonky.
 Some people even argue to not use `const` since it doesn't really do much.
-Constants in Javascript are only enforced on the declared variable.
-If I have an integer, say `const i = 1`, then `i` as `1` will be constant.
+Constants are only enforced on the declared variable.
+If I have an integer, say `const i = 1`, then `i` will be constantly `1`.
 However, if I have an object, say `const j = { i: 1 }`, then I am free to reassign `i` to whatever I want.
 The pointer `j` will be constant, I can't reassign it to another object, but everything pointed to by the pointer is fair game.

 Well, I quickly realized that I didn't care too much about all of this, made a mental note about what `const` actually means, and kept using it where seemingly appropriate since I like that it shows intent even if it doesn't always enforce it as expected.
 My code ultimately wasn't doing anything interesting so this wasn't worth worrying about.

-#### Minification
+### More Minification

 I next looked over the generated code with the browser debugger, I noticed that my `const`'s were now `var`'s.
-I guessed that `esbuild` was up to some more tricks.
-AI told me that `esbuild` might change `const` to `var`, so I didn't investigate further into the reasoning.
+I guessed that esbuild was up to some more tricks.
+AI told me that esbuild might change `const` to `var`, so I didn't investigate further into the reasoning.
 I knew it had to be the culprit.
 Hugo documentation didn't indicate that this was configurable, so I decided to try converting this script to an ES6 module from an IIFE.
-This didn't seem to disuade `esbuild` from converting the `const`'s.
+This didn't seem to disuade esbuild from converting the `const`'s.
 I left the script as an ES6 module since it was a useful exercise.

 I can always skip minification if I ever care enough about this `const` conversion.
 I don't know why I would, other than caring that the code on this site is different from the code that I wrote.
 As far as I can tell, there should be no functional difference in this change.
 This had been a lot of work to set up some variables and it was time to move on.

-### Functional Programming
+## Functional Programming

 Having figured some things out about JavaScript variables, I moved on to some useful functions for doing things: